 Benefits of MAP pride

-The claim that MAP pride is a cover for abuse is similarly straightforward to refute, given that MAP pride likely plays a role in abuse prevention.
+The idea that MAP pride is a cover for abuse is similarly straightforward to refute, given the evidence that MAP pride plays a role in abuse prevention.
 Experts have long recognized that MAP-centered stigma may increase rates of abuse and recommend that support for MAPs encourage self-acceptance to counteract this.
-Since the MAP pride movement also seeks to promote self-acceptance among MAPs, the effect is likely similar.
+Since the MAP pride movement also seeks to promote self-acceptance among MAPs, it likely has a similar effect.

 Some of the beneficial effects of MAP pride are even more direct.
 As we discussed earlier, one of the appealing elements of pride movements is their ability to strengthen group unity and boost awareness.
-MAP pride likely has a similar effect on MAP activism, which child protection experts have stated can play a role in preventing abuse.
+MAP pride has a similar impact on MAP activism, which child protection experts have stated can play an important role in preventing abuse.

-Despite these benefits, the controversy over MAP pride shows no signs of letting up, with misleading claims continuing to pop up long after they've been debunked.
-Regardless, the MAP community has continued its (potentially pride-driven) efforts to make mental health support more widely available and affect societal change to reduce the stigma that harms MAPs, children, and sexual violence prevention experts alike.
+Despite MAP pride's role in keeping kids safe and improving the wellbeing of MAPs, the controversy surrounding the topic shows no signs of letting up, with misleading claims continuing to pop up long after they've been debunked.
+Regardless, the MAP community has continued its longstanding efforts to make mental health support more widely available and affect societal change to reduce the stigma that harms MAPs, children, and sexual violence prevention experts alike.